Measurement-induced nonlocal entanglement in a hot, strongly-interacting atomic system

-The cell temperature was stabilized at \SI{450}{\kelvin} to give an alkali number density of $n_{\rm Rb} = \SI{3.6e14}{atoms\per\centi\meter\cubed}$, calibrated as described in Methods - Density calibration, and thus $\NA = \SI{5.3e13}{atoms}$ within the $\SI{3}{\centi\meter} \times \SI{0.049}{\centi\meter\squared}$ effective volume of the beam.
-At this density, the SE collision rate is $\Rse \approx \SI{41e3}{\per\second}$.
+\textbf{Experimental results}\\ The cell temperature was stabilized at \SI{463}{\kelvin} to give an alkali number density of $n_{\rm Rb} = \SI{3.55+-0.06e14}{atoms ~\centi\meter^{-3}}$, calibrated as described in \MySI - Density calibration, and thus $\NA = \SI{5.32+-0.12e13}{atoms}$ within the $\SI{3}{\centi\meter} \times \SI{0.0503+-0.0008}{\centi\meter\squared}$ effective volume of the beam.
+At this density, the SE collision rate is $\Rse \approx \SI{325e3}{\per\second}$.
 By varying $B$ we can observe the transition to the SERF regime, and the consequent development of squeezing.
-Fig.~\ref{500uWSpectrum} {\bf a)} shows spin-noise spectra (SNS)\cite{LuciveroPRA2016, LuciveroPRA2017}, i.e., the power spectra of ${S}_y^{({\rm out})}$, for different values of $B$, from which we determine the resonance frequency $\omega_L = \gamma B$, $\Gamma$ and the vapor alkali density.
-Using these as parameters in the KF (see Methods - Kalman filter), we obtain $|\Delta {\bf \Espin}|^2$ as shown in Fig.~\ref{500uWSpectrum} {\bf b)}, including a transition to squeezed/entangled states as the system enters the SERF regime.
-At a Larmor frequency of \SI{1}{\kilo\hertz} and optical power \SI{1}{\milli\watt}, we observe $\xi^2 = 0.57$ or $\SI{2.4}{\deci\bel}$ of spin squeezing, which implies at least \SI{2.3e13}{} of the \SI{5.3e13}{} participating atoms have entered singlets as a result of the measurement.
-This number exceeds the current records for measurement-induced entanglement\cite{BehboodPRL2014} by about eight orders of magnitude, and entanglement generation by any means\cite{ZarkeshianNC2017} by about two orders of magnitude.
-We use this power and field condition for the experiments described below.
+Fig.~\ref{500uWSpectrum} {\bf a)} shows spin-noise spectra (SNS) \cite{LuciveroPRA2016}, i.e., the power spectra of detected signal from BP, for different values of $B$, from which we determine the resonance frequency $\omega_{\rm L} = \gamma B$, relaxation rate $\Gamma$ and the number density.
+Using these as parameters in the KF (see \MySI - Kalman filter), we obtain $|\Delta \bCspin|^2$ as shown in Fig.~\ref{500uWSpectrum} {\bf b}, including a transition to squeezed/entangled states as the system enters the SERF regime.

+At a Larmor frequency of \SI{1.3}{\kilo\hertz}, we observe $\xi^2 = \SI{0.65+-0.002}{}$ or $\SI{1.88+-0.01}{\deci\bel}$ of spin squeezing at optimal probe power \SI{2}{\milli\watt} (see \MySI - Kalman filter), which implies that at least \SI{1.52+-0.04e13}{} of the \SI{5.32+-0.12e13}{} participating atoms have become entangled as a result of the measurement. {This greatly exceeds the previous entanglement records: \SI{5e5}{} cold atoms in singlet states using a similar QND strategy \cite{BehboodPRL2014} and a Dicke state involving \SI{2e11}{} impurities in a solid, made by storing a single photon in a multi-component atomic ensemble \cite{ZarkeshianNC2017}.} {This is also the largest number of atoms yet involved in a squeezed state; see Bao \textit{et al.} for a recent record for polarized spin-squeezed states \cite{BaoArxiv2018ForNC}.} We use this power and field condition for the experiments described below, and note that the $\SI{}{\milli\second}$ spin-relaxation time greatly exceeds the $\SI{}{\micro\second}$ spin-thermalization time.
+In this condition, the entanglement bonds are rapidly distributed amongst the atoms by SE collisions without being lost.